samuelhbne/proxy-xray/README.md

 ## How to start proxy-xray container

+The following command will:

+1. Export SOCKS, HTTP and DNS service ports of proxy-xray
+2. Start proxy-xray on VLESS-TCP-XTLS mode connect to mydomain.duckdns.org port 443 with user-id "myid"
+3. All destination sites and IP in China will not been proxied.
+4. Enable China-accessible domains to be resolved in China

 ```shell
 $ docker run --name proxy-xray -p 2080:1080 -p 2080:1080/udp -p 8223:8123 -p 65353:53/udp \
 -d samuelhbne/proxy-xray --ltx myid@mydomain.duckdns.org:443 --cn-direct --dns-local-cn